microsoft/debug-adapter-protocol/specification.md

   name: string;

   /**
-   * The optional source of the frame.
+   * The source of the frame.
    */
   source?: Source;

   /**
-   * The line within the file of the frame.
-If source is null or doesn't exist,
+   * The line within the source of the frame.
+If the source attribute is missing
-   * line is 0 and must be ignored.
+   * or doesn't exist, line is 0 and should be ignored by the client.
    */
   line: number;

   /**
    * The column within the line.
-If source is null or doesn't exist, column is 0
+If source attribute is missing or doesn't
-   * and must be ignored.
+   * exist, column is 0 and should be ignored by the client.
    */
   column: number;

   /**
-   * An optional end line of the range covered by the stack frame.
+   * The end line of the range covered by the stack frame.
    */
   endLine?: number;

   /**
-   * An optional end column of the range covered by the stack frame.
+   * The end column of the range covered by the stack frame.
    */
   endColumn?: number;

   /**
-   * Indicates whether this frame can be restarted with the 'restart' request.
+   * Indicates whether this frame can be restarted with the `restart` request.
-   * Clients should only use this if the debug adapter supports the 'restart'
+   * Clients should only use this if the debug adapter supports the `restart`
-   * request (capability 'supportsRestartRequest' is true).
+   * request and the corresponding capability `supportsRestartRequest` is true.
    */
   canRestart?: boolean;

   /**
-   * Optional memory reference for the current instruction pointer in this
+   * A memory reference for the current instruction pointer in this frame.
-   * frame.
    */
   instructionPointerReference?: string;